ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 - Weapon Mods Causing Missing Textures (Hopefully)
 - Nuka Cola Overhaul Missing Textures
 - Deleted unneeded/outdated configs
+> Will be monitoring for any large list changes due to this and appropriately working on fixes past this

 ## Release 2.0.2.1 - 04/28/2024